ark1234/CP-Net/README.md

 ##5) Visualization of Examples

-Using Meshlab to visualize  the txt files.
+Using Meshlab or Cloudcompare to visualize the txt/csv files.